 Durability is especially important for dining rooms that get more use than the occasional holiday meal.
 Many homeowners use their dining rooms daily, so dropped food, foot traffic and dragged chair legs are an inevitability (though you should always use floor protectors on chair and table legs!).
-Think about the potential wear and tear that could occur in your dining room, and consider hardwood flooring that will meet those durability demands.
+Think about the potential wear and tear that could occur in your dining room and consider wood flooring that will meet those durability demands.

 Bedroom decorating often falls by the wayside, as many people prioritize making home improvements in living spaces that are used by more people.
-But a beautifully designed bedroom with hardwood floors can elevate the R&R potential and make you want to spend more waking hours there!
+But a beautifully designed bedroom with wood floors can elevate the R&R potential and make you want to spend more waking hours there!
 Look for colors and styles that make you feel calm and relaxed.

-Solid hardwood is a popular choice for bedrooms because of its timelessness and the lifetime of value it brings.
-Solid hardwood or premium engineered collections like our Bruce Turlington Signature Series will sound more quiet when you walk on them.
+Solid hardwood flooring is a popular choice for bedrooms because of its timelessness and the lifetime of value it brings.
+Solid hardwood or premium engineered hardwood collections like our Bruce Turlington Signature Series will sound more quiet when you walk on them.
 Depending on the size of the room, wide-width planks, like those in our Bruce Turlington American Exotics collection, can create a sense of openness, while narrow strips can feel cozier.

-A lot of homeowners have discovered their basement's potential — as the family room, the home gym, the play room or the guest room.
+A lot of homeowners have discovered their basement’s potential — as the family room, the home gym, the play room or the guest room.
 And with that has come the desire to make these spaces as stylish as the rest of the house.
-Because basements are below grade, meaning below ground, they have unique moisture and humidity concerns that impact what types of flooring are appropriate.
+Because basements are below grade, meaning below ground, they have unique moisture and humidity concerns that impact what types of wood flooring are appropriate.

 Steamy showers, wet feet, toothpaste droplets and, yes, overflowing toilets.
-This is the messy stuff that has traditionally made hardwood floors a no-go for bathrooms and powder rooms.
+This is the messy stuff that has traditionally made wood floors a no-go for bathrooms and powder rooms.
 Not anymore!
-Our Bruce Hydropel waterproof 100% hardwood collection is engineered on all six sides to lock out water for up to 36 hours — making it the perfect flooring for any bathroom.
+Our Bruce Hydropel waterproof 100% hardwood flooring collection is engineered on all six sides to lock out water for up to 36 hours — making it the perfect flooring for any bathroom.

 If you love the look of hardwood, Bruce Hydropel hardwood flooring has a range of beautiful colors to choose from, so you’ll have no trouble coordinating with the rest of your decor.
 And with a floating installation and a smaller room size, it’s also super DIY friendly.